Penei Sewell: Professional career

+2021

 Regarded as one of the best overall prospects in the 2021 NFL draft, Sewell was selected seventh overall by the Detroit Lions.
 He tested positive for COVID-19 in May 2021 and had to sit out of minicamp.
 He signed his four-year rookie contract, worth $24.1 million, the same month.
+In his debut against the San Francisco 49ers, he became the youngest player to ever start at left tackle.
+Sewell would switch to right tackle midway through the season due to teammate Taylor Decker returning from his injury.
 As a rookie, he appeared and started in 16 games, only being inactive for the regular season finale.
 He was named to the 2021 Pro Football Writers Association All-Rookie Team.

+2022

 In Week 14 of the 2022 season, Sewell had a nine-yard reception late in the fourth quarter to give the Lions a crucial first down in the 34–23 victory over the Minnesota Vikings.
-In the 2022 season, he started all 17 games and was named a Pro Bowl alternate.
+In the 2022 season, he started all 17 games only allowing 1.5 sacks and was named a Pro Bowl alternate.

+2023

 In 2023, Sewell started all 17 games and was selected to his second Pro Bowl and first First-team All-Pro, and played in the NFC Championship with the Lions, where they lost 34–31.
+Pro Football Focus graded him as the best tackle for the 2023 season with a 92.8 grade.
 He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2024.

+2024

 On April 24, 2024, Sewell signed a four-year, $112 million contract extension with the Lions, keeping him under contract through the 2029 season.
 He started all 17 games in the 2024 season.
+Pro Football Focus graded him as the third best tackle for the 2024 season with a grade of 89.6.
 He earned first team All-Pro and Pro Bowl honors for the 2024 season.
+He was ranked 13th by his fellow players on the NFL Top 100 Players of 2025.

+2025

+Sewell started in and appeared in 16 games in the 2025 season.
+He was graded as the best tackle in the NFL for a second time in his career by Pro Football Focus with a 95.2 grade.
+He earned Pro Bowl and first team All-Pro honors for the 2025 season.
+He was named a finalist for the inaugural NFL Protector of the Year award.